cneralich/vault-aws-dr-performance-replication/README.md

 # ADDITIONAL NOTES
-## STANDBY NODES
+## STANDBY NODES:
-- There are three nodes per Cluster created by default
+- There are three nodes per Cluster created by default.
-- The above steps don't cover the standy nodes, but they can each be accessed via SSH
+- The above steps don't cover the standy nodes, but they can each be accessed via SSH.
     - ssh -i <PATH_TO_KEY> ubuntu@<PUBLIC_IP>).
 The list of Public IPs for each cluster will be avialable as an ouput.
     - sudo systemctl restart vault
     - vault login <PRIMARY_ROOT_TOKEN>

-## UI ACCESS
+## UI ACCESS:
 - The UI for each cluster can be accessed by visiting the respective links included in the initial output.
 - Use this to show primary/secondary 'enabled' status.